 - ½ Cup Brown Sugar

 - 1 Tsp.
 Vanilla Extract

 - 1 Cup All Purpose Flour ((or wheat))

 - ½ Cup Mini Chocolate Chips ((I like semi-sweet))

-- Mix the butter and sugar together for 2 minutes on high.
+- While your waiting, mix the butter and sugar together for 2 minutes on high.
 It is important to use a mixer so the butter and sugar become fluffy.

-- Mix in vanilla and then add in your flour. *If dough is too sticky to roll into a ball, add a little more flour.
+- Mix in vanilla and then add in your flour (once it is cooled). *If dough is too sticky to roll into a ball, add a little more flour.
 (Be careful not to add too much!)

 - Finally, mix in your mini chocolate chips.
 Mini works best for bite size balls!

 - Use a mini ice cream scoop to get evenly sized balls.
 Then roll your balls using the palms of your hands until they are nice and smooth.You can choose to cut the balls in half before you roll them for mini versions!
 (That is what I did.)